FAQ ver.1.42 - November 06 2025 20:59:38.

 3. Q: Can I use Crobots32 (Pascal Robots or other clones) for testing my robot?

-A: No, and it wouldn't be useful at all because they are not compatible (Crobots32 neither) with CROBOTS.
+A: No, and it would not be useful at all because they are not compatible (Crobots32 neither) with CROBOTS.

 4. Q: Is there any graphical interface of CROBOTS?

-A: For the match visualization no, there isn't: on Ms-DOS/Linux platforms it's only text-based.
-CROBOTS Amiga has got a pretty good graphical interface but its compiler isn't 100% compatible with the Ms-DOS/Linux version.
+A: As for the match visualisation no, there isn't: that for Ms-DOS/Linux platforms is text-based only.
+CROBOTS Amiga has a pretty good graphical interface but its compiler isn't 100% compatible with the Ms-DOS/Linux version.

-6. Q: May I run CROBOTS into other operating systems?
+6. Q: May I run CROBOTS with other operating systems?

 7. Q: What's the Linux version which supports CROBOTS?

-A: Whatever!
+A: Any!
 Check the (link) and download the binaries.

 8. Q: What are the differences between the CROBOTS binaries versions?

 A: There isn't any substantial difference.
 The Linux version is the official one.
-The only differences are the 32-bit and 64-bit versions: any binary (.ro) compiled with the 32-bit CROBOTS version won't work with the 64-bit one's and vice versa.
+The only differences are the 32-bit and 64-bit versions: any binary (.ro) compiled with the 32-bit CROBOTS version won't work with the 64-bit one and vice versa.
+Interestingly, both Windows 32 and 64-bit CROBOTS executables do compile into 64-bit .ro binaries.

 9. Q: What are the best robots for benchmarking and comparisons ?

-A: As usual the robots standing on the last yearly tournament final stage.
+A: As usual the best robots standing on the last yearly tournament final stage, or even better the best robots in the KOTH.

-10. Q: How can I analyze all CROBOTS log files ?
+10. Q: How can I analyse all CROBOTS log files ?

-A: Online, follow the download link where you can find several utilities which are useful for this purpose.
+A: Follow the download link where you can find several utilities which are useful for this purpose but if you are using GoRobots you won't need to analyse any log at all.

-11. Q: How do I calculate the repetition rate (which I can use for testing my robots) ?
+11. Q: How do I calculate the repetition factor (which I can use for testing my robots) ?

 A: You decide how many matches each robots pair runs ; e.g. this number is TOT, the formula is :